Abesuden/Tool-Belt/WSL2-upgrade/README.md

 ```
 Windows 10, Version 2004
 ```
 > You will need to make sure you are on the latest version of Windows 10 in order to apply these tools.
+Update [here](ms-settings:windowsupdate)

 ## Creator Of Tools